gedesurya125/learning-note/scrollSmootherWithGatsby.md

     resizeObserver.observe(document.body);

     return () => {
       // important to make the navbar animation (that use hide on scroll down) not break.
-It make the page scrolled to the top before it is refresed. scroller.scrollTo(0, false);
+It make the page scrolled to the top before it is refresed. false means don't animate the scrolling scroller.scrollTo(0, false);
       // refresth the scroller and the scroll triggered animation inside, we use refresh instead of kill because it will used in layout component , if we kill, the scroller , it sill no longer exits at all pages scroller.refresh();
     };
-    // We need to recreate the scroll smoother each page change, to make the scroll trigger have a new reference }, [pathname]);
+    // We need to recreate the scroll smoother each page change, to make the scroll trigger have a new reference, if not the old scrollSmoother properties will be applied to new page for example, page height, and ScrollTrigger markers
+  }, [pathname]);

   return (